Motherboards

 How To Choose Best Thermal Paste for Your CPU and GPU

-There are basically four types of thermal paste on the market today: metal-based, ceramic-based, carbon-based, and silicone-based.
-Each type has a distinctive feature that you should consider when selecting it for your cooling system.
+There are four main types of thermal pastes available today: metal-based, ceramic-based, carbon-based, and silicone-based.
+Each type offers unique properties that should be considered based on your cooling needs and system setup.

 Metal-based Compounds